 It became a much larger question in my mind when one of my patients who had been on GAPS for years become very ill with a c. diff infection.
 She had been managing her Crohn’s disease quite well on the diet and then suddenly went into a flare that turned out to be c. diff.

-She had not been exposed to it in a hospital setting or in any other way that we knew of.
+She had not been exposed to it in a hospital setting or in any other way that we knew.
 The conclusion we came to was that she was lacking enough beneficial bacteria to balance the c. diff.

-We know that our ancestors ate 50 – 200 gms of fiber a day.
+We know that our ancestors ate 50 to 200 grams of fiber a day.
 That is up to ten times more than most people eat today.
 It’s all about getting enough fiber that ferments in the colon.
 The SCD and GAPS diets try to minimize fermentation in the colon.

 She has recovered well from the c.diff and is thoroughly enjoying the new foods.
 As part of the recovery plan she had a lot of bone broth, gelatin in coconut puddings and, importantly, started to eat organs in the way of chicken liver pate.

-She is also taking a buyrate producing bacteria from Japan that seems to be working.
+She is also taking the spore probiotic, Just Thrive that seems to be working well.

 I believe this has helped her recover from a very serious illness.